Starcounter/Docs/docs/topic-guides/database/database-classes.md

 ## Creating database classes

 Database classes are, for the most part, created the same way as any other class.
-The main difference is under the hood; public fields and public auto-created properties in the database class become database columns and properties with explicitly declared bodies, such as `FullName` in the example below become code properties, which are not stored as columns, but can be accessed in SQL queries:
+The main difference is under the hood; public properties in the database class become database columns and properties with explicitly declared bodies, such as `FullName` in the example below become code properties, which are not stored as columns, but can be accessed in SQL queries:

 ```csharp
 [Database]